best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of usability, machine readability and accessibility ([success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships)), codes should be in separate cells to the description of the code and the data.
 For example, country code AD should be in a separate cell to the country name Andorra, and then another cell for the data linked to this.
 The row or column containing the codes must be labelled clearly.

 [Example of presenting country codes (ODS, 6.31KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Example-presenting-country-codes.ods)

+### Machine readability - differences in best practice for symbols, footnote markers and codes
+If you are making a spreadsheet solely for machines to read you can use symbols but you must provide information on what those symbols mean via the metadata (more information on how to best supply metadata for machine readability can be found in the 'Metadata worksheets' section of this guidance).

+In terms of presenting symbols and footnote markers it is best practice for machine readability to put symbols or footnote markers in separate (very narrow) columns, next to the data.
+This approach does not fail any accessibility guidelines in itself, but you would need to give that column a heading and you might also need to mark up all the empty cells.
+This could make a table very wide which is not great for readability.

 ## Structure
 Properly structuring your content is important to meet [success criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).